-One of the first tests carried out on the test facility on January 13th, 2015, corresponded to a voltage dip at full power production.
+One of the first tests carried out on the test facility on 13 January 2015 corresponded to a voltage dip at full power production.
 The first attempt was to select a relatively small voltage variation, with a smooth transition between normal operation level and retained level.
-In order to conduct the experiment safely while learning the dynamics of the system, the voltage was reduced from 1 pu to 0.9 pu for 100 ms. The results are shown in Fig. 5.
-In the following and in all plots, a base voltage of 10.5 kV and base power of 4.1 MVA is used.
+In order to conduct the experiment safely while learning the dynamics of the system, the voltage was reduced from 1 to 0.9 pu for 100 ms. The results are shown in Fig. 5.
+In the following and in all plots, a base voltage of 10.5 kV and base power of 4.1 MVA are used.

 The three-phase PCC voltage is shown in Fig. 5.
-At 0.05 s the voltage is reduced from 1 pu to 0.9 pu.
+At 0.05 s the voltage is reduced from 1 to 0.9 pu.
 At 0.15 s the voltage is brought back to 1 pu.
-In this test, a stiff ramp rate of 0.2 pu/ms has been selected for the inception of the voltage dip, while a ramp of 0.01 pu/ms has been set for the recovery.
-In order to maintain constant power production during the voltage reduction, the generating unit increases the magnitude of the current, while maintaining a constant power production, as also depicted in Fig. 5.
-During the voltage variation, the wind turbine maintains its active power set-point, injecting a steady 0.9 pu of active power into the imposed grid.
+In this test, a stiff ramp rate of 0.2 pu ms-1 has been selected for the inception of the voltage dip, while a ramp of 0.01 pu ms-1 has been set for the recovery.
+In order to maintain constant power production during the voltage reduction, the generating unit increases the magnitude of the current while maintaining a constant power production, as also depicted in Fig. 5.
+During the voltage variation, the wind turbine maintains its active power set point, injecting a steady 0.9 pu of active power into the imposed grid.
 From the figure, it can be observed that the wind turbine does not engage its LVRT control.
-Thus, the reactive power is only reduced due to the reduction of the voltage across the AC-link between the wind turbine and test equipment.
+Thus, the reactive power is only reduced due to the reduction of the voltage across the AC link between the wind turbine and test equipment.

-A second test was carried out the same day and during the time in in which the wind turbine was still producing nominal active power.
-Here, the voltage was varied from 1 pu to 0.65 pu for 100 ms with the same ramp-rates as previously mentioned.
+A second test was carried out the same day and during the time in which the wind turbine was still producing nominal active power.
+Here, the voltage was varied from 1 to 0.65 pu for 100 ms with the same ramp rates as previously mentioned.
+In this test, the LVRT control strategy of the wind turbine was activated during the voltage dip, providing an indication of how sensitive fault ride-through thresholds are set in the test object.
+The results are presented in Fig. 6.